jakebolger/Games-Engines-Assignment-Unity/README.md

 Class Group: TU857

 # Description of the Project
 The goal for this project was to create a procedurally generated system in Unity.
 This System comprises of three different Scenes, a start Menu, a procedurally generated nature environemt and a mini game with a procedurally generated terrain as its background.
 The menu has three options to chose from, Explore, Mini Game, and Quit.
-The procedurally generated terains are red forest for bothe the exlpore option and the Mini Game.
-The Explore scene also has a beach with a generated Sea.
+The procedurally generated terains are red forest for both the exlpore option and the Mini Game.
+The Explore scene also has a beach with a procedurally generated Sea.

 # Instructions for use
 To use this project you must run the Start Menu scene in the Unity Editor, from there you can select and option from the Menu.
 When you select the Explore button, the game will bring you to the explore scene where you will be brought through a tour of the enviornment getting a look at the forrest and the beach.